Everything you need to now, including how distance learning works and how to prepare for studying a degree online

-Distance learning means you study at a location that suits you, at a time that fits with your schedule and other commitments.
-On most courses, all you need is a computer or tablet with Internet access, and you're good to go.
+Studying a course online means you study at a location that suits you, at a time that fits with your schedule and other commitments.
+On most online courses, all you need is a computer or tablet with Internet access, and you're good to go.

 You get a similar level of support as campus-based students, with interactive digital course material, and streamed lectures and seminars on some courses.
 Plus access to teaching, support staff and a personal tutor via email, phone and video calls.